Korean Martyrs: Andrew Kim Taegon, Paul Chong Hasang, and 101 Companions

-Yu Hang-geom Augustine (1756–1801): The priest of Ho Nam.
-Yu Hang-geum Augustine was born in 1756 in Chonam, Jeonju.
-He learned the catechism soon after Catholicism was introduced to Korea in 1784 and became a Catholic.
-His sons Yu Jung-cheol John, Yu Mun-seok John and his daughter-in-law Yi Sun-i Lutgarda and his nephew Yu Jung-seong Matthew will be beatified along with Yu Hang-geom Augustine.
+Yu Hang-geom Augustine (1756-1801).
+The priest of Ho Nam.
+He was born in 1756 in Chonam, Jeonju and became a Catholic soon after Catholicism was introduced to Korea in 1784.
+His sons Yu Jung-cheol John, Yu Mun-seok John, daughter-in-law Yi Sun-i Lutgarda and his nephew Yu Jung-seong Matthew were beatified along with Yu Hang-geom Augustine.
 He showed compassion and gave alms to poor neighbors as well as to his servants.
-Augustine Yu was appointed as pastor of Jeolla-do region when in the spring of 1786, the leaders of the Catholics held a meeting and appointed clergy at their own discretion.
-Afterwards, Augustine Yu returned to his hometown and celebrated Mass and administered the Sacraments to the faithful.
+Augustine Yu was appointed as pastor of Jeolla-do region in the spring of 1786, when the leaders of the Catholics held a meeting and appointed clergy at their own discretion.
+Afterwards, he returned to his hometown and celebrated Mass and administered the Sacraments to the faithful.
 However, after a while, the leaders of the Catholics understood that such an act was a sacrilege.
 As soon as this was brought to his attention, he stopped immediately.
 When the Persecution of 1801 broke out, Augustine Yu, who was recognized as the head of the Church in the Jeolla-do region, was first to be arrested.
-He was taken to Seoul (Hanyang) from Jeon ju where he underwent interrogation and torture at the Police Headquarters.
+He was taken to Seoul (Hanyang) where he underwent interrogation and torture at the Police Headquarters.
 However, since he was already determined to die a martyr, he neither betrayed the other believers nor said anything that would harm the Church.
 The persecutors, despite all their efforts, could not get any of the information they were looking for.
-Hence, they charged him with the crime of treason and ordered that he be executed.
-With this decision, Augustine Yu was transferred back to Jeonju, where he was hacked to pieces outside the South Gate of Jeonju.
+Instead, they charged him with the crime of treason and ordered that he be executed.
+He was transferred back to Jeonju, where he was hacked to pieces outside the South Gate of Jeonju.